Fed hawks press their minority case against easing

 “We should be standing pat now rather than easing policy further,” Lacker told the West Virginia Economic Outlook conference.
 “It’s not clear whether monetary policy, by itself, can bring about any material improvement in economic growth right now.”

-Even so, Bernanke in a speech on Thursday highlighted lingering weakness in the housing market, a key component in the economic recovery.
+Even so, Bernanke in a speech on Thursday highlighted lingering weakness in the housing market, a key component in the economic recovery that he said the Fed aimed to help.

 “Although there are good reasons to be encouraged by the recent direction of the housing market, we should not be satisfied with the progress we have seen so far,” Bernanke told the Operation HOPE Global Financial Dignity Summit in Atlanta.